-We live in America and I am shocked at how many parents talk about their children joining the military in order to be able to give their children a college education.
+We live in America and I am shocked at how many parents talk about their children joining the military to be able to give their children a college education.
 There is nothing wrong with that option.
-What is wrong is there are primarily two options for most people, military service or extreme debt.
+The problem is there are primarily only two options for most people, military service or extreme debt.

-Similar people have few option to maintain health care.
+Similar people have few options for health care.

-So we see that people start to sense a lack of capacity to lead a life they find meaningful.
-The root cause links back to poverty and income distribution.
-In America we promote the idea (not a fact based truth) that poverty is a personal choice and problem.
-The idea translates culturally to us thinking people made bad choices so now that is their problem.
-The reality is when people feel they lack the power to lead meaningful lives it effects us all and is everyone’s problem.
+We see that people start to sense a lack of capacity to lead a life they find meaningful.
+The root cause links to poverty and inequitable income distribution.
+In America, we promote the cultural idea (not a fact based truth) that poverty results from personal choices and is therefore the problem of individuals.
+The reality is when people feel they lack the power to lead meaningful lives it is everyone’s problem.